BuweiChen/computational-intelligences-for-chess/README.md

 1. Build the environment: Run `./build.sh` to create and setup the environment.
 This only needs to be done once, or whenever you update the list of dependencies.

 2. Run the tests: Execute `./test.sh` to run the tests.

-   Note: you may need to run `chmod +x build.sh` and `chmod +x test.sh` to be able to execute these scripts
+Note: you may need to run `chmod +x build.sh` and `chmod +x test.sh` to be able to execute these scripts.
+You also may need to change any `python3` calls in `build.sh` to `python` depending on how you installed python

 #### Description